FACTBOX-What happens if Russia turns off gas flows to Germany? | Headlines

 FACTBOX-What happens if Russia turns off gas flows to Germany?

-Russia's demand that some buyers pay for its gas in roubles has raised concerns in Germany, which relies on Russian fuel, that the payment dispute could escalate and disrupt supplies.

-Russia's demand that some buyers pay for its gas in roubles has raised concerns in Germany, which relies on Russian fuel, that the payment dispute could escalate and disrupt supplies.
+Germany has activated the first stage of an emergency plan to manage gas supplies in Europe's largest economy in preparation for a possible disruption or stoppage of natural gas flows from Russia.
 Russia accounted for 55% of Germany's gas imports in 2021.
 Although that figure fell to 40% in the first quarter of 2022, Economy Minister Robert Habeck has said Germany will not achieve full independence from Russian supplies before mid-2024.

 WHAT'S THE PROBLEM?
 Moscow said last week it would draw up a mechanism by March 31 under which so-called "unfriendly" countries - those behind sanctions imposed over Russia's invasion of Ukraine - would pay for gas in roubles.
 That includes Germany, Europe's industrial powerhouse, and other European allies.

 Most now pay in euros or dollars.
-Habeck, who is the minister responsible for Germany's energy security, has rejected Russia's demand, saying contracts would be honoured under current terms.
+Habeck, who is the minister responsible for Germany's energy security, has rejected Russia's demand, saying contracts would be honored under current terms.

-Responding to a question related to Russia's latest plans, Kremlin spokesman Dmitry Peskov said: "No payment - no gas."
-Russia's biggest German customers are Uniper, RWE and EnBW's VNG, which all have long-term gas supply contracts.
+Russia's biggest German customers are Uniper, RWE, and EnBW's VNG, which all have long-term gas supply contracts.
 They have not commented on questions about individual preparations for any disruption.

-WHAT HAPPENS IF SUPPLY IS DISRUPTED OR STOPS?
-Germany's utility association BDEW has called on the government to draw up a national emergency plan to prepare for disruptions to Russian gas supplies.
+WHAT IS GERMANY'S GAS PLAN?

-Berlin already has an "Emergency Plan Gas" that outlines three crisis levels to deal with such an event.
-The first level is the early warning, when there are signs a supply emergency is developing.
-The second is alarm, when a disruption to supply or extraordinarily high demand upsets the usual balance but can still be corrected without intervention.
+Berlin's "Emergency Plan Gas" has three crisis levels.
+The first level, which the government has triggered, is the early warning when there are signs a supply emergency could develop.
+The second is an alarm when a disruption to supply or extraordinarily high demand upsets the usual balance but can still be corrected without intervention.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)